JohnGoldsmith/dotnetrdf-wiki/UserGuide-Advanced-SPARQL-Operations.md

 ### Global Algebra Optimisers

-The global optimisers are changed by using the //AddOptimiser()// and //RemoveOptimiser()// methods of the ##SparqlOptimiser## static class.
+The global optimisers are changed by using the `AddOptimiser()` and `RemoveOptimiser()` methods of the ##SparqlOptimiser## static class.
 These optimisers are used when transforming any query into its Algebra form for evaluation.

 ### Local Algebra Optimisers